zyzoooo/luaobfusactor-deob-walkthrough/luaobfusactor-deob-walkthrough/walkthrough/03_string_map.md

-# 03 - Build a string map
+# 03 - Build a String Map

+After decoding the payload, you are still not looking at clean logic yet.

-Once the payload has been decoded, the fastest way to understand what the script actually does is to stop looking at structure and start extracting human-readable strings.
+At this stage, the fastest way to understand the script is not by reading code, but by extracting **strings**.

-At this stage, control flow and logic are still noisy, but strings act as anchors.
-They expose intent immediately.
+Strings act like labels.
+They reveal intent even when everything else is still obfuscated.

+---

-## What the strings reveal
+## What strings show immediately

-In this sample, the extracted constants clearly outline the script’s purpose:
+In this sample, extracted strings already reveal the full feature set:

 - `Midnight Chasers`
 - `Key System`